Perfect Pairings & Recipes for

 Squid ink

 To map these harmonies, we analysed thousands of ingredients, breaking each one down across 150 flavour dimensions, identifying which notes complement and contrast.
-Our analysis reveals, for example, how pistou's basilicum tones ground squid ink, and how basil's basilicum notes create a surprising synergy with its marine aroma.
+Our findings reveal, for instance, how flat-leaf parsley's leafy tones can carry squid ink, or how basil's linalool notes create an unexpectedly harmonious bridge with the marine aroma.

 Flavour Profile Of Squid Ink Across 150 Dimensions Of Flavour